guillermoamaral/Webside/docs/README.md

 This project started as a personal training with the aim of learning React in particular, and improving my JavaScript skills in general.
 As a passionate smalltalker and having implemented several web APIs in Smalltalk for different purposes and domains, I decided to expose Smalltalk itself thru a web API and see how far I could go implementing the classical Smalltalk IDE tools using React.

-Being the dialect I use for my daily duties, I started by Bee Smalltalk as the back-end (porting the API to [Pharo](https://github.com/guillermoamaral/Pharo-Webside) afterwards\*).
-Naturally, the API evolved as I progressed at the front-end side, starting by the static part and then moving to the dynamic one.
+Being the dialect I use for my daily duties, I started by Bee Smalltalk as the backend (porting the API to [Pharo](https://github.com/guillermoamaral/Pharo-Webside) afterwards\*).
+Naturally, the API evolved as I progressed at the frontend side, starting by the static part and then moving to the dynamic one.

 \*_Not finished at the moment of writing this document._